Drow: In other campaign settings

-Fictional gods
+Drow pantheon

 Lolth

 Lolth is a fictional goddess in Dungeons & Dragons.
 Lolth (Lloth in the Drow language), the Demon Queen of Spiders, is the chief goddess of the Drow.
 She is also known as the Spider Queen and the Queen of the Demonweb Pits; her realm in the Abyss is referred to as the Demonweb Pits.
 Lolth usually appears in two forms: drow and arachnid.
 In drow form, the Spider Queen appears as an "exquisitely beautiful" female dark elf, sometimes covered in clinging spiders.
 In her arachnid form, Lolth takes the appearance of a giant black widow spider with the head of a female drow or human peering from between the eight spider-eyes.
 Sometimes, the two foremost pair of her spider-legs are actually humanoid arms.
 In third edition, her arachnid form has taken more of a drider-like appearance, due to the events of the War of the Spider Queen novel series.

 Conception and creation

-Lolth was created by Gary Gygax for the World of Greyhawk campaign setting, later appeared in the Forgotten Realms setting, and in the 3rd edition became a member of the default pantheon of D&D gods.
+Lolth was created by Gary Gygax for the World of Greyhawk campaign setting, so that this world has long been associated with the deity.
+Later she appeared in the Forgotten Realms setting, and in the 3rd edition became a member of the default pantheon of D&D gods.
 In those various settings, the drow pantheon of gods consists of the leader Lolth, as well as Kiaransalee, Vhaeraun, and Zinzerena and also the one good goddess Eilistraee.
 Other drow gods may be present in different campaign settings.

 According to the Forgotten Realms storyline, Lolth began as an intermediary goddess abiding in the sixty-sixth layer of the Abyss, the Demonweb Pits.
 Through the events that transpired in War of the Spider Queen series, she transformed herself into a greater goddess as depicted in 4th Edition, the Demonweb Pits becoming its own plane.